faisalazam/Problems/SYSTEM_DESIGN.md

 TCP vs HTTP vs Websocket vs UDP ?

-### HTTP Short vs Long Polling vs WebSockets vs SSE vs Webhooks
+### HTTP Short vs Long Polling vs WebSockets vs SSE vs Webhooks vs gRPC

 Web applications were originally designed as a simple client-server model where the web client initiates an HTTP request requesting some data from the server.